nodejs/TSC/TSC-Charter.md

 responsible for all technical development within the Node.js Foundation,
 including:

-* Setting release dates.
+* Setting release dates
-* Release quality standards.
+* Release quality standards
-* Technical direction.
+* Technical direction
-* Project governance and process (including this policy).
-* GitHub repository hosting.
-* Conduct guidelines.
-* Maintaining the list of additional Collaborators.
+* Maintaining the list of additional Collaborators
-* Development process and any coding standards.
+* Development process and any coding standards
-* Mediating technical conflicts between Collaborators or Foundation projects.
+* Mediating technical conflicts between Collaborators or Foundation projects

 The TSC will define Node.js Foundation’s release vehicles and serve as Node.js Foundation’s primary technical liaison body with external open source projects, consortiums and groups.

+The TSC shares responsibility with the Node.js Community Committee ("CommComm")
+for:

+* GitHub repository management
+* Project governance and process
+* Conduct guidelines

+TSC and CommComm will use the `nodejs/admin` GitHub repository to manage shared responsibilities.
+In the event the CommComm and TSC are unable to agree on a decision, the result is _status quo_.
+Such issues may subsequently be escalated to the Board for a final decision.

 ## Section 6.
 Node.js Foundation Operations.